UMM-CSci-3601-S19/iteration-3-toon-squad/PROBLEMS.md

 #### Solution:
 Make the profile display those rides.
 I'm not sure how the profile finds the user's created rides, but I suspect it happens near the database.
 Changing it to check for the joined rides should be analagous to checking for the user's created rides.

+### 4) Testing rides on server side has limitations as is

+### Explanation:
+Every test in RideControllerSpec.java that is commented out is for one particular reason:

+`java.lang.AssertionError: Should be 1 ride expected:<1> but was:<4>`

+[Link to the example test](https://github.com/UMM-CSci-3601-S19/iteration-3-toon-squad/blob/droplet-state/server/src/test/java/umm3601/ride/RideControllerSpec.java#L307).
+No matter what we would do to search for rides by certain criteria, assertEquals("Should be X rides", X, docs.size()); type assertions would always think every single mock ride passed through the filters.
+For example, getAllRidesOffered() should only get one ride.
+However, all 4 staged rides would be returned.
+However, the matchingRides document from RideController would log out a proper amount of rides, in this instance one ride.
+This matched the behavior of the client.
+However, removing the .filter(oldRides) on RideController.getRides() would make the tests go fine, but negate the ability to filter out old dates.

+### Solution:
+We think that this is a matter of us misunderstanding an essential bit from setting up tests more than the method itself.
+Most likely a side effect of .filter() that calls for a different structure for the tests.
+To accommodate, we put testing for ride sorting and filtering by time and date into e2e tests.